autowarefoundation/autoware.universe/system/diagnostic_graph_aggregator/doc/tool/converter.md

 The `complement` argument specifies whether to add an intermediate path that does not exist.
 This means that if the graph contains paths `/A/B` and `/A/B/C/D/E`, the intermediate paths `/A`, `/A/B/C` and `/A/B/C/D` will be added.
 This is useful for tree view in `rqt_robot_monitor`.
-The completed node has an error level of `SATLE`.
+The completed node has an error level of `STALE`.

 ## Examples